chartjs/chartjs-plugin-annotation/README.md

 		// Whether the label is enabled and should be displayed
 		enabled: false,

-		// Text to display in label - default is null
+		// Text to display in label - default is null.
+Provide an array to display values on a new line
 		content: "Test label"
 	},